 In this outline example, Roman numeral "I" is a generalized statement or premise.
 Then deductively, specific logical points are identified from the generalization.
-It is easy to understand that if the generalization "I" is accurate, correct or true, then it is likely, though not guaranteed, that the specific points taken from it will be accurate, correct or true.
+As expected, if the generalization "I" is accurate, correct, or true, then it is likely, though not guaranteed, that the specific points taken from it will be accurate, correct, or true.
 However, if the general premise "I" is in error, then one or more specific points taken from it must also be in error.